zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story-lite/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 * Offer a direct and intuitive mapping between the business entities being analyzed by end users and the schema design.</li>
 * Offer highly optimized performance for typical data warehouse queries.</li>

 One of the key dimensions in the MovieStream data warehouse is **TIME**.
-Currently the time dimension table has a single column containing just the ids for each day.
+Currently the time dimension table has a single stored column containing just the ids for each day.
 When doing type data warehouse analysis there is a need to view data across different levels within the time dimension such as week, month, quarter, and year.
-Therefore we need to expand the current time dimension to include these additional levels.
+This time table was expanded using computed virtual columns that are derived from the day_id.

 1. View the time dimension table.